Weber State basketball: Hennig leads, Saine finishes as WSU outlasts MSU in OT

 Hennig scored the next eight points for Weber State (14-14, 8-7), keying a 13-4 response that brought it to 29-28 at halftime and gave WSU a 30-29 lead to begin the second half.

-After freshman ArDarius Grayson picked a backcourt steal for a layup, Nigel Burris swished a 3-pointer to give WSU a 51-45 lead with 9:32 left, its largest lead of the game.
+After freshman ArDarius Grayson picked a backcourt steal for a layup, Burris swished a 3-pointer to give WSU a 51-45 lead with 9:32 left, its largest lead of the game.

 MSU guard Jeremiah Davis made a corner 3 in transition with 7:25 left to make WSU’s lead 54-52 and begin a stretch where the Bobcats scored on seven consecutive possessions for 16 points.